Our two-country model cultivates the best in youth

 Leon Johnson

 There he met Mohamed Bangura, a high school drop out, who was working as a security guard at the hotel where Johnson was staying.
-It was Mohamed's passion to improve his life through education and Johnson’s desire to help the youth of his war torn homeland that brought the two together to form Feeding Hungry Minds.
+It was Mohamed's passion to improve his life through education and Johnson’s desire to help the youth of this war torn country that brought the two together to form Feeding Hungry Minds.
 The program's aim is to help victims of the war regain their academic advantage.
 Johnson is the founder and main financial provider of the project.

 Erik Gordon Bainbridge - Writer and an adjunct Computer & Information Sciences instructor at Santa Rosa Junior College in California.
 His novel Warrior Brothers was published in 2006.
 He is on the board of directors of the Miwok Archeological Preserve of Marin, which educates the public about California Indians and their history.
 In his free time, he directs public access television, researches local history, and builds and restores traditional California Indian village structures.